Exhibtions

 Reception Thursday, July 20, from 7 to 9 pm

-One of my long-exposure pinhole solargraph has been selected to be part of the Neilson Park Creative Centre's annual juried exhibition, Impact 2023 by juror Kim-Lee Kho.
+One of my long-exposure pinhole solargraphs has been selected to be part of the Neilson Park Creative Centre's annual juried exhibition, Impact 2023 by juror Kim-Lee Kho.
 One Year Solargraph (2017.08.07 – 2018.08.07), Georgian Bay, Ontario, Canada.

 IMPACT is NPCC’s most anticipated show that fosters creativity in the artistic community.
 IMPACT 2023 aims to bring together artists practicing in diverse media and approaches, both traditional and contemporary, while showcasing artwork of the highest standard.